Merisho/tx-holdem/README.md

 - isFull(): Boolean — returns true if had has reached maximum capacity
 - has(card): Boolean — returns true if had as given card
 	- card: Card
-- has(suit, value): Boolean — returns true if hand has card with given suit and value
+- has(suit, rank): Boolean — returns true if hand has card with given suit and rank
 	- suit: Number
-	- value: Number
+	- rank: Number
 - compare(hand): Number — returns -1 if current had has lower combination, 0 if hands are equal, 1 if hand is greater
 	- hand: Hand
 - isKicker(): Boolean